Maria Eutokia Toaputeitou: Later life

 After serving as Queen Regent for another year, Maria Eutokia retired and entered the Rouru Convent on Mount Duff becoming a novice in her later life.
 Akakio Tematereikura, a cousin of Maputeoa's and son of his uncle Matua, succeeded as regent.
 However, because Akakio predeceased Maria Eutokia by three days, she was responsible for choosing the next regent for Mangareva.
 She considered choosing Father Laval as the new regent and turu (guardian) of her two surviving daughter Agnès and Philomèle but Laval refused the offer.
-Instead, Aarona, a paternal uncle of her children, was chosen to succeed as regent and another chief Bernardo Putairi became the guardian and tutor of the two girls.
+Instead, Aarona, a paternal uncle of her children, was chosen to succeed as regent and another chief Bernardo Teoaiti became the guardian and tutor of the two girls.
 Maria Eutokia died shortly afterward on 27 August 1869.
 Her eldest daughter Agnès died in November 1873 and Philomèle, considered an idiot, blind and a hunchback, died before 1881.

 After the demise of most of the royal family (togoʻiti), the Gambier Islands steadily fell under colonial influence, becoming a French protectorate in 1871 and fully annexed to the territory of French Oceania in 1881, today part of the overseas country of French Polynesia.